arananet/TzxDuino-Reloaded/README.md

 # Acrylic case

-I also made an acrylic case for this pcb. https://www.thingiverse.com/thing:2535743 (not updated for version 1.5 nano yet)
+I've update the acrylic case for this new version, it's available here: https://www.thingiverse.com/thing:2535743, you can use the services of transparentcitysales@gmail.com so they can cut the design in acrylic.

 # Updates